YoussefDalil24/parkour-progress-tracker/README.md

 * Git
 * GitHub

-## What I Learned
+## What I Worked On

-* React Components
-* State Management with useState
-* Side Effects with useEffect
+* Managing application state with React hooks
-* Props and Component Communication
-* CRUD Operations
+* Building CRUD functionality
-* Search and Filtering
+* Search and filtering
-* Conditional Rendering
-* Responsive Web Design
+* Saving data with LocalStorage
-* Git and GitHub Workflow
+* Responsive layouts for desktop and mobile

-## Future Improvements

-* User Authentication
-* Node.js Backend API
-* MongoDB Database
-* User Profiles
-* Video Uploads
-* Progress Analytics Charts

 ## Author

 Youssef Dalil
 Computer Science Student at Calvin University

-Interested in Software Engineering, Web Development, and Building Real-World Applications.